Irish Soda Bread Recipe (Raisins + Buttermilk)

 Can I make two small loaves instead of one?

 Yes.
-This recipe notes you can make two smaller loaves and reduce the baking time.
+You can make two smaller loaves and reduce the baking time.

 Do I have to use raisins?